ManojkumarR2306/consumer-goods-sql-ad-hoc-sales-insights/README.md

 ---

 🧩 **The Analytical Challenge**
-📈 This project simulates how a data analyst solves 10 ad-hoc business questions using SQL alone.
+📈 This project simulates how a data analyst solves 10 ad-hoc business questions using SQL.
 Topics include sales performance, customer behavior, product trends, and pricing—all drawn from structured, relational datasets to produce insight-driven recommendations.

 ---